thoughtbot/neat/_posts/docs/mixins/00-01-06-reset-display.markdown

 #### Usage Notes

-This mixin is particulalry useful when chaging the display property in a single row.
+This mixin is particularly useful when changing the display property in a single row.

 #### Example